sdogruyol/crystal-for-rubyists-en/book/chapter-4-creating-a-new-project.md

 * Created a new folder named sample
 * Created a LICENSE
-* Created `.travis.yml` to easily integrate Travis for continous integration.
 * Created `shard.yml` for dependency management.
 * Initialized an empty Git repository
 * Created a README for our project